Retired Program Co-Director Kate Tredway Brought a Wealth of Knowledge to UIC’s Online RN to BSN Program

 Our online courses are well-designed by content experts and instructional designers.
 This helps us ensure authenticity especially for working adult professionals.
 We prioritize practical application in every assignment by challenging students to apply content to practice.
 Experienced nurses often discover gaps in their knowledge, and our high-quality curriculum leads them to a deeper understanding of their profession.
 Our graduates often take on leadership roles or end up furthering their education, which highlights the program’s impact.
 Ultimately, our goal is to transform nurses and, in turn, improve the health of communities.

-Gloria and I have been working with faculty members to revise the RN BSN curriculum to align with the latest baccalaureate education parameters set by the American Association of Colleges of Nursing.
-This revised curriculum will be implemented in Fall of 2024.
-Because we were already assigning integrative practice experiences and utilizing competency-based education, the curriculum revision has been an efficient and high quality undertaking.
-This proactive approach positions us as leaders and enables us to easily adapt to evolving educational requirements while maintaining our commitment to excellence.
+Gloria and I worked with faculty members to revise the RN BSN curriculum to align with the latest baccalaureate education parameters set by the American Association of Colleges of Nursing.
+This revised curriculum was implemented in Fall of 2024.
+Because we were already assigning integrative practice experiences and utilizing competency-based education, the curriculum revision was an efficient and high-quality undertaking.
+This proactive approach positioned us as leaders and enabled us to easily adapt to evolving educational requirements while maintaining our commitment to excellence.

-Another goal that we always prioritize is supporting our faculty.
-We recognize their pivotal role as experts and supporters of our program.
-We believe that by fostering an environment for our faculty to thrive, we ultimately ensure the continued success of our students and the program.
+Another goal we always prioritized was supporting our faculty.
+We recognized their pivotal role as experts and supporters of our program.
+We believed that by fostering an environment for our faculty to thrive, we ultimately ensured the continued success of our students and the program.

 ‘You don’t know how much you don’t know.’
 Working in nursing, whether in a hospital, community setting, school, or elsewhere, provides valuable experience and knowledge.
 However, there’s always more to learn, and furthering your education can elevate you from being a competent nurse to an extraordinary one.
 It opens your mind to new perspectives and introduces you to unfamiliar specialties.
 Many nurses are surprised to discover the breadth of opportunities available, such as in public health, community nursing, informatics, management, and more.
 Understanding these roles not only expands your career options but also enhances your effectiveness as a nurse.

-As Co-Directors of the program, Gloria and I are often faced with challenges.
-We automatically apply the nursing process: assess the issue, define the problem, make a plan, implement it, and evaluate.
+As Co-Directors of the UIC RN to BSN program, Gloria and I were often faced with challenges.
+We automatically applied the nursing process: assess the issue, define the problem, make a plan, implement it, and evaluate.
 My message to the next generation of educators and practicing nurses is that even if you’re not working in a hospital, you’re still a nurse.
 You apply the nursing process, remain patient-centered, follow our ethical code, and stay current with evidence-based practices.
 I became a nurse because I thought I would be good at it, and I was right.
-The qualities that make me a good nurse also make me a good educator.
+The qualities that made me a good nurse also made me a good educator.
 So, my greatest lesson learned is to: Approach everything the way a nurse would.